Scaleability of Chain sequence

 (d) operations such as subscripting or subsequence trigger a reorganisation of the data structure which takes linear time and ensures that subsequent calls on such operations can be performed in constant time.
 So in a typical scenario where there is a phase of building the sequence, and another stage of accessing it, the structure is reorganized at the end of the construction phase.
 This may not be ideal where operations such as subscripting are used on the sequence while it is still being constructed.

-#3 Updated by Michael Kay almost 3 years ago
+#3 Updated by Michael Kay about 3 years ago

 - Status changed from Closed to Resolved